The program is a licensed, large family child care home in North Boulder, conveniently located two blocks

 children, as well as kitchen, dining room, and living room space that

-Now in it's sixth year, StarSong LifeWays Child Care continues the work of Faith Baldwin (http://joyfultoddlers.com/) and Rahima Baldwin Dancy (author of You Are Your Child's First Teacher), who started Rainbow Bridge LifeWays Program in this location in 2008.
+Now in it's seventh year, StarSong LifeWays Child Care continues the work of Faith Baldwin (http://joyfultoddlers.com/) and Rahima Baldwin Dancy (author of You Are Your Child's First Teacher), who started Rainbow Bridge LifeWays Program in this location in 2008.
 Rainbow Bridge was "retired" and became StarSong in August 2012.

 Toddler program at Boulder Waldorf Kindergarten.
 Before BWK, I worked with toddlers at a more traditional, full-day child care center, also here in Boulder, which is where I felt I belonged